ROCK Sex connects the dots on 'How A Rare Song Changed The Music Industry'.

 THE LIGHTNING SEEDS -"You Showed Me" (1997)

 U2 did essentially what De La had done but now through legal channels.
-They sample those ever-influential strings in this pointed barb at the shallowness of popular culture.
+They sample those ever-influential strings (at 1:00) in this pointed barb at the shallowness of popular culture.

 U2 -"The Playboy Mansion" (1997)